 At the elders’ direction cultural context is as central to curriculum content as is grammar and vocabulary.
 Unlike many classroom-based language programs, Harmony in the Village reintegrates language learning with community.
 It emphasizes a healthy respect for self and others and a healthy relationship with the land.
 Participants learn the language orally, in a context in which words are not objects on the page, but occasions of interpersonal exchange, rooted in specific contexts and in human relationships.

-Neither clocks nor bells structure the activities of immersion camps: the experience of human social time is integrated with seasonal and natural cycles of time.
+Neither clocks nor bells structure the activities of immersion camps; instead, the experience of human social time is integrated with seasonal and natural cycles of time.
 The Harmony in the Village program puts community values above educational efficiency in its program structure.
 Rather than extricating pupils from their families, entire families come together to participate in the camps.
 In keeping with Ojibwe educational theory, the community elders are the primary teachers of language and culture.
 Although linguistically-trained professional educators participate and consult, the program itself takes direction from the elders, whose presence inspires confidence in the program and whose lessons are integrated into larger visions and strategies for community life.